kaitk/anagrams/README.md

 * Tired forcing target-native (to allow SIMD on modern processors) - No real benefit.
 * Tried jemalloc instead of system-allocator - reverted, No benefit

+##Some benchmarking:
+Reference buffering node version finds anagrams of 'Agu isaeetall' in ~37648 microseconds The in-memory parallel rust version finds it in ~4471 microseconds